Reynolds parent company buys stake in cannabis corporation. Another investor: Snoop Dogg.

 BAT’s U.S. subsidiary, Reynolds American Inc., is based in Winston-Salem and has about 2,500 employees in Forsyth County.

-The company did not disclose Monday how much it paid or how big a stake it gained in Sanity Group, which was founded in 2018 by medical researchers.
+The company did not disclose Monday how much it paid or how big a stake it gained in Sanity Group, which was founded in 2018 by medical researchers and has 120 employees.
+It also provides products for consumer goods and pharmaceuticals.

-However, Bloomberg News is reporting that Sanity Group garnered $37.6 million in its latest round of funding.
-Bloomberg attributes the information to Sanity Group founder and chief executive Finn Age Hänsel.
+Sanity Group said in a news release that it garnered $37.6 million in its latest round of funding.

 People are also reading…

-Bloomberg also reported that nearly half of the amount raised will go toward Sanity Group's medical business and the rest toward preparing for the potential legalization of recreational marijuana in Germany.
+Nearly half of the amount raised will go toward Sanity Group's medical business, and the rest toward preparing for the potential legalization of recreational marijuana in Germany.

-Sanity has raised more than $100 million after the most recent funding round, Bloomberg says.
-Other investors include musician Will.I.Am and actress Alyssa Milano.
+Sanity said it has raised more than $100 million after the most recent funding round.
+Other overall investors include musician Will.I.Am and actress Alyssa Milano.

 "This investment is complementary to other recent investments made by BAT or BAT companies, most notably the strategic research and development collaboration established with Canada’s Organigram Holdings Inc.," BAT said.